bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'Ana Silvia Monzon'
       -
         type: text
         text: '.
-It follows our third Movements of Movements Conversation (10/16/20) that shares its title and addressed the global context and challenges posed by the ongoing US elections. '
+It follows our third Movements of Movements Conversation (10/16/20) that shares its title and addressed the global context and challenges posed by the recently concluded US elections. '
       -
         type: text
         marks: